-with the proceeds, you can defer the tax on your gain until you dispose of the new stock.
+Tax-free gain rollovers.
+If within 60 days of selling qualified small business (QSB) stock you buy other QSB stock with the proceeds, you can defer the tax on your gain until you dispose of the new stock.
 The rolled-over gain reduces your basis in the new stock.
 For determining long-term capital gains treatment, the new stock's holding period includes the holding period of the stock you sold.
 To be a QSB, a business must be engaged in an active trade or business and must not have assets that exceed \$50 million, among other requirements.

 Exclusion of gain.
 Generally, taxpayers selling QSB stock are allowed to exclude up to 100% of their gain if they've held the stock for more than five years.
 But, depending on the acquisition date, the exclusion may be less: The exclusion is 75% for stock acquired on or after Feb.
 18, 2009, and before Sept.
-28, 2010, and 50% for stock acquired before Feb.
+28, 2010; it's 50% for stock acquired before Feb.
 18, 2009.

 When the exclusion is less than 100%, the taxable portion of any QSB gain will be subject to the lesser of your ordinary-income rate or 28%, rather than the normal long-term gains rate.
 (See Chart 3 on page 8.)
-Thus, if the 28% rate and the 50% exclusion apply, the effective rate on the QSB gain will be 14% (28% × 50%).
+Thus, if the 28% rate and the 50% exclusion apply, the effective rate on the QSB gain will be 14% ($28\% \times 50\%$).